arnoldt100/anansi/documentation/source/Classes/MPIEnvironment.cpp.rst

 MPIEnvironment Class Documentation
 ==================================

-.. class:: MPIEnvironment : private COUNTERCLASSES::ClassInstanceLimiter<MPIEnvironment,MAX_MPIENVIRONMENT_INSTANCES>
+.. class:: MPIEnvironment final : private COUNTERCLASSES::ClassInstanceLimiter<MPIEnvironment,MAX_MPIENVIRONMENT_INSTANCES>

 This MPIEnvironment class abstracts the initialization of the MPI environment.
 The instantiation of the class calls MPI_Init, and the class destruction calls MPI_Finalize.

-This class can only be instantiated once.
-The class inherits *privately* from template <T, int MAX_INSTANCES> ClassInstanceLimiter() to achieve this constraint.
+This class can only be instantiated once, and it inherits *privately* from template <T, int MAX_INSTANCES> ClassInstanceLimiter() to achieve this constraint.

-Furthermore, the copy constructor, move copy, copy assignment, and move assignment functions are deleted to enforce only 1 single instantiation.
+The class is designated as final, and furthermore the copy constructor, move-copy, copy assignment, and move-assignment functions are deleted to enforce only 1 single instantiation.

 If more than 1 MPIEnvironment class is instantiated, then the error COUNTERCLASS::TooManyInstances is raised by means of the private base class